 I visited Moscow, Russia from 1-12 May.
 A common misconception by Singaporeans is that this is an extremely dangerous city to visit.
-That is a common misconception that many Singaporeans hold due to negative portrayal of this city by the western media.
+I feel that this is untrue and mostly due to the negative portrayal of this city by the western media.

 I personally chose to visit Russia for several reasons.
-Firstly, rubles was at an all time low.
+Firstly, rubles was at an all-time low.
 Furthermore, May is the month where Victory Day takes place.
-In 2015, it was the 70th anniversary so it would be ultra grand for sure.
+In 2015, it would be the 70th anniversary.
+Thus, it would be ultra grand for sure.

-If you’re planning to take advantage of the low value of rubles and visit Moscow during the holidays at this year, here are some of the top attractions you should check out.
+If you’re planning to take advantage of the low value of ruble and visit Moscow during the holidays at this year, here are some of the top attractions you should check out.

 1) Red Square + St Basils + Bol Shoi Theatre

 This historical theatre was established in 1985 and holds ballet and opera performances.
-We did not watch any as both Zhi Hao and I are generally not interested in the arts.
+We did not watch any as both my partner and I are generally not interested in the arts.
 However, if you are keen on viewing some of these performances, their performance schedule is readily available online.